rajansawhney/CCAS/README.md

 Let's add a customer to our Customer database.

 -- Open Postman

---	Do a post request on:
+--Do a post request on:
 ```
 http://localhost:3000/customer
 ```